ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 ```

 In addition to generating a valid transaction, this method returns an anonymous
-function which calls `confirmTX`. `confirmTX` sends the generated TX to the VM,
+function containing `confirmTX`. `confirmTX` sends the generated TX to the VM,
 makes sure that it was accepted, and checks that the TX outputs are as expected.

 ```golang